hm-lang/core/proposals/intro.md

 `extend(ParentClassName: parentClassName)`.
 Multiple inheritance is allowed as well, e.g., `extend(ParentOne, ParentTwo, ...)` or
 `extend(ParentOne: parentOne, ParentTwo: parentTwo, ...)`.
-TODO: we should probably use `;` to indicate that the parent class mutable methods can be used, and `:` if the parent class can only be accessed by immutable methods.
+We use `:` to define inheritance where only immutable/constant methods can be called (e.g., methods like `parentClass::methodWhichDoesNotChangeParentVariables()`), but in most cases you'll want to use `;` to indicate parent class mutable methods can be called as well (e.g., methods like `parentClass;;mutableMethod()`).
-We can access the current class instance (a combination of any/all parent types) using `This`, and `this` will be the current instance's type.
+Note that as usual, `:` is the default.
+We can access the current class instance using `This`, and `this` will be the current instance's type.
 Thus, `this` is the parent class if the instance is a parent type, or a subclass if the instance is a child class.
 E.g., a parent class method can return a `this` type instance,